liavbarsheshet/styled-terminal/README.md

 - Supports a wide range of color formats, including 8-bit, 256-bit, RGB, HSL, and HEX.
 - Modular design enables the creation of color palettes and reusable styles.
-- Does not extend `String.prototype`
+- Does not extend `String.prototype`.
 - Minimize's string pollution.
 - Ability to nest styles.
 - Highly performant.